 Elizabeth responded, "I want to get rid of my guilt.
 Whenever I even think of that aspect of myself, I cringe.
 It's so ugly and because it's a part of me, I'm ugly too, inside and out.
 I really wish I could change the ugliness into something beautiful or at least cover it up so I can't see it or sense it, but it doesn't work that way.
 I realize that I have to start recognizing that just because a small piece of me is repulsive, that doesn't mean that all of me is ugly.
 I need to stop degrading myself."

 Through the use of this exercise, Elizabeth could start to pinpoint those behaviors and self-attitudes that drove her to self-mutilate.
 While addressing her abuse will take extensive time, I feel that by identifying and educating her about her symptoms Elizabeth can reach a more positive self-image and cease her cycle of shame.

-On this track, we discussed four aspects of a self-mutilator's ability to form a relationship which includes: a lack of a workable medium of relationship; the factor of low self-esteem; keeping friends at a distance; and the result of shame of past abuse.
+In this section, we discussed four aspects of a self-mutilator's ability to form a relationship which includes: a lack of a workable medium of relationship; the factor of low self-esteem; keeping friends at a distance; and the result of shame of past abuse.

-On the next track, we will examine the various methods by which self-mutilators avoid discussion in therapy: a blank slate; deflecting; and a false self.
+In the next section, we will examine the various methods by which self-mutilators avoid discussion in therapy: a blank slate; deflecting; and a false self.

 Peer-Reviewed Journal Article References: